 - Sausage, Broccoli and Onion Frittata (Whole30, Low Carb)

 The Best Frittata Ingredient Combinations (they’re my favorites, anyway):

 - Broccoli, Ham, Onion and Cheese (We used to call this a Western Omelet)

-In this recipe, combining classic pizza ingredients makes for a super awesome frittata, and gives you all delicious pepperoni pizza flavors you love at any time of day!
+In this recipe, combining classic pizza ingredients makes for a super awesome Italian frittata, and it gives you all delicious pepperoni pizza flavors you love at any time of day!

 If you’re following a Low Carb or Keto eating plan: